samsch/react-dashboards/README.md

 # Alpha warning!

 This project is only just being started.
-It is not yet properly configured to be used as an npm module, nor is it available via npm.
+It is not yet ~~properly configured to be used as an npm module, nor is it~~ available via npm.

 Pull requests, ideas, suggestions, and help are all welcome!

 A short list of things which are out of place, missing, or extra, that need fixed before an initial publish to npm:
 - PictureWidget is just for test/demo purposes.
 It will be moved into a demo directory eventually.
-- There is no release build configuration setup.
-Right now an ejected create-react-app project just builds the demo from /src/index.js.
+- ~~There is no release build configuration setup.
+Right now an ejected create-react-app project just builds the demo from /src/index.js.~~ [Build instructions!](#contributing-and-development)
 - SIGNIFICANT FUNCTIONALITY
 - Documentation for the SIGNIFICANT FUNCTIONALITY